Why Enabled Robotics?

 Integrity threats plaguing capital assets such as storage tanks/hotels/spheres, pressure vessels, heat exchanger housing, and slug catchers include:

 Among its advanced ultrasonic solutions, Eddyfi Technologies provides phased array corrosion mapping delivered by robotic scanners.
-The RMS PA robotic scanner has been successfully deployed on storage tanks, pressure vessels, pipelines, and other critical infrastructure.
-It offers remote access up to 50 meters (160 feet), features the detachable R-Scan Array and four scanning heads to suit various applications.
+The automated battery operated robotic scanner has been successfully deployed on storage tanks, pressure vessels, pipelines, and other critical infrastructure.
+It offers remote access up to 30 meters (98.4 feet), Ideal for extensive area inspections, difficult-to-reach assets or surfaces at an elevated temperature.

 Our family of magnetic crawlers are routinely used for RII of large surface structures including forecourt fuel storage vessels as featured later.
-The Magg™ enabled robot not only offers visual inspection but also phased array ultrasonic testing (PAUT), alternating current field measurement (ACFM®), and eddy current testing.
+The VersaTrax™ M-Series (formerly known as Magg™) enabled robot not only offers visual inspection but also phased array ultrasonic testing (PAUT), alternating current field measurement (ACFM®), and eddy current testing.
 The trusted technology can be used to scout internal and external corrosion, ovality or deformation, bunded vessel external conditions, internal structural anomalies, SCC, corrosion under insulation (CUI), and corrosion under vessel supports or touch point corrosion.

 Case Study: Shell Global Goes Unmanned for Internal Inspections